shanesteer/Borsalinos-Revenge-Privacy-Policy/README.md

-# Android-Pirate-Game
+# Borsalino's Revenge Privacy Policy
-This is an Android Pirate Game for my Capstone Project
+- This si the privacy policy created for my Pirate Android Game